Manage co-sell opportunities in Partner Center

 - If you don't respond within 14 days, the opportunity is archived as expired, and either Microsoft or the partner who sent you the opportunity are notified.

-To accept an opportunity:
+To accept an opportunity, use the following steps:

 Enter a name for the deal, edit the estimated deal value, and edit the estimated purchase time frame based on your review.